Mister Rogers' Neighborhood: Broadcast history

 The series aired 15 new episodes annually between 1979 and 1993.
 As well, there were occasional "Mister Rogers Talks with Parents About..." specials, which featured panelists discussing ways in which parents could talk to their children about the issues discussed on Mister Rogers' Neighborhood.
 These specials usually were aired on weekends, just prior to the airing of a new batch of Monday-to-Friday episodes.

-Beginning in 1994, the production schedule was changed so that 10 new episodes a year were produced instead of 15.
-Shortly thereafter, as of August 11, 1995, the episodes from the "first series" (1968–76) were withdrawn from the repeat schedule, since there were over 200 "second series" episodes available for broadcast, and many of the first series episodes had become outdated.
+Beginning in 1994, the production schedule varied the number of episodes produced per season, with 10 episodes aired in season 24 (1994) and season 25 (1995).
+As of August 11, 1995, the episodes from the "first series" (1968–76) were withdrawn from the repeat schedule, since there were over 200 "second series" episodes available for broadcast, and many of the first series episodes had become outdated.

-The show's final years varied the number of episodes produced per season: season 26 (1995–96) consisted of 20 episodes, season 27 (1997) produced 10 episodes, seasons 28 and 29 (1998–99) both contained 15 episodes, and season 30 (2000) reverted to 10 episodes.
+Season 26 (1995–96) consisted of 20 episodes, season 27 (1997) produced 10 episodes, seasons 28 and 29 (1998–99) both contained 15 episodes, and season 30 (2000) reverted to 10 episodes.
 The final season, season 31 (2001), consisted of only 5 episodes, centering on the theme "Celebrate The Arts".

 A few episodes from the "first series" are available for viewing in the Paley Center for Media, including the first episode of the series and the first color episode.
 A complete collection of episodes, including more than 900 videotapes and scripts from the show along with other promotional materials produced by Rogers or his Family Communications Inc. production company, exists in the Mister Rogers' Neighborhood Archives, located in the Elizabeth Nesbitt Room at the University of Pittsburgh School of Computing and Information Building.